soniarez/what-the-dog/src/views/README.md

 # What The Dog 🐶

 ## Description
-A web-based application where you can serch dogs pictures by breed or sub-breed.
+A web-based application where you can serch dog pictures by breed or sub-breed.

 ## Demo
 You can find it 👉